 My published book, Three Stripes South shares my story of hiking the Israel National Trail with all its challenges and highs.
 If you need any more inspiration to take on this adventure I hope this book will be it!

 What preparations do you need to make before the trip?

 Other than booking your flight and buying your equipment there is little to do.
 It is worth doing a couple of test runs with all your equipment and doing some training if you can.
 The best training is going for long walks with your bag fully packed.
 Having said that, I didn’t do any training beforehand.
-I wasn’t in great shape and, although the first 2 weeks of the walk was tough, I got fit quickly.
+I wasn’t in great shape and, although the first 2 weeks of the walk were tough, I got fit quickly.

-Buying the Red Guide will break down each section for you.
+Buying the Red Book will break down each section for you.
 The Trail Angels usually only ask for a day or 2’s notice so you can plan these as you go.
 The only other preparation you will need to consider is booking your water caching, although this can be done when you start the trail.

 I learnt these as I went along, but it would have been helpful to know them from the beginning!